-- (2) Includes 9,103,528 shares of CXApp Class A Common Stock underlying the private warrants. - (3) Pursuant to the Sponsor Support Agreement, the Sponsor and related parties have, subject to the limitation set forth therein, forfeited 22,224 shares of CXApp Common Stock (as of immediately prior to the consummation of the Merger). - (4) Reflects the redemptions of 230,328 KINS public shares prior to Closing. - (5) The business address of Sponsor is Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306.
+(3) Reflects: (a) 6,652,776 shares of CXApp Class A Common Stock held of record by KINS Capital LLC ("Sponsor"), and (b) 9,103,528 shares of Class A Common Stock underlying the private warrants held of record by the Sponsor.
+Mr. Khurram P. Sheikh is the managing member of the Sponsor, and as such Mr. Khurram P. Sheikh has voting and investment discretion with respect to the securities held of record by the Sponsor and may be deemed to have shared beneficial ownership of the securities held of record by the Sponsor.
+Mr. Khurram P. Sheikh disclaims beneficial ownership of the securities held of record by the Sponsor other than to the extent of any pecuniary interest he may have therein, directly or indirectly.
+Pursuant to the Sponsor Support Agreement, the Sponsor and related parties have, subject to the limitation set forth therein, forfeited 22,224 shares of CXApp Common Stock (as of immediately prior to the consummation of the Merger).
+This amount also reflects redemptions of 230,328 KINS public shares prior to Closing.
+The business address of Sponsor is Four Palo Alto Square, Suite 200, 3000 El Camino Real, Palo Alto, CA 94306.